What is Panguni Uthiram Festival?

 • Devotees get up early in the morning, bathe, and wear fresh clothes to worship Lord Shiva.

-• The divine couple, Lord Shiva and Goddess Parvati, are made of metal or gold and then decorated with flowers and other items of Puja Samagri.
+• The divine couple, Lord Shiva and Goddess Parvati, are made of metal or gold and decorated with flowers and other Puja Samagri items.

-• A strict fast is followed on this day and is not broken until the rituals are completed.
+• A strict fast is observed on this day, which is not broken until the rituals are completed.
 In addition, followers of Shiva are invited to the grand feast scheduled for later, and even their partners are invited.

 • All the people pray to Lord Shiva and Goddess Parvati, perform the Puja, and then end the day.

-• However, people observing the Kalyana Vrat are only allowed to break their fast the next day after giving away the idols of Shiva and Parvati to other devotees of Lord Shiva.
+• However, people observing the Kalyana Vrat are only allowed to break their fast the next day after giving away the idols of Shiva and Parvati to other devotees.

 Panguni Uthiram Remedies

-• While keeping the Kalyana Vrat, offering milk and fruits to Lord Shiva will ensure love and prosperity flourish.
+• Offerings during Fast: While keeping the Kalyana Vrat, offering milk and fruits to Lord Shiva will ensure love and prosperity flourish.

-• Making Anna Daan or donating food items to the needy can help one receive blessings and remove harmful effects surrounding money and food.
+• Anna Daan: Making Anna Daan or donating food items to the needy can help one receive blessings and remove harmful effects surrounding money and food.

-• Offering water to the Sun and Moon will help alleviate the negative effects of these planets.
+• Arghya or Water Offering: Offering water to the Sun and Moon will help eliminate the negative effects of these planets.

 Image